rohanaurora/Chevron/README.md

 Chevron
 =======

-A simple project to add a custom title and image for back button for `UINavigationController`.
+A simple project to add a custom title and image for back button using `UINavigationController`.
 The back button includes system-provided chevron to transition back to the previous view controller.

 - [Instructions](#instructions)